-This approval is based on comprehensive results from two Phase 3 studies, which were recently published in Blood.^{9,10} In these studies, which included 441 patients who had either never been treated with a complement inhibitor before, or who had been stable on SOLIRIS, the efficacy of ULTOMIRIS administered every eight weeks was non-inferior to the efficacy of SOLIRIS administered every two weeks on all 11 endpoints.
+The CHMP opinion is based on comprehensive results from two Phase 3 studies, which represent the largest Phase 3 program ever conducted in PNH. ^{11,12} In these studies, which included more than 440 patients who had either never been treated with a complement inhibitor before, 11 or who had been stable on SOLIRIS, 12 the efficacy of ULTOMIRIS administered every eight weeks was non-inferior to the efficacy of SOLIRIS administered every two weeks on all 11 endpoints.
 The safety profile of ULTOMIRIS was similar to that of SOLIRIS.
-Recently presented additional data showed that ULTOMIRIS provided immediate and complete C5 inhibition that was sustained for eight weeks,11 and that ULTOMIRIS eliminated breakthrough hemolysis associated with incomplete C5 inhibition.12 The entire clinical development program for ULTOMIRIS to date represents more than 600 patient years of experience.
+Additional data showed that ULTOMIRIS provided immediate and complete C5 inhibition that was sustained for eight weeks, 13 and that ULTOMIRIS eliminated breakthrough hemolysis associated with incomplete C5 inhibition.
+14 The entire clinical development program for ULTOMIRIS in PNH to date represents more than 750 patient years of experience.